Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 ## Site Performance and Optimisation

 Upon speaking to [Chris Anstey](https://github.com/ansteychris), a Digital Experience Lead at Google, he recommended testing with both Lighthouse and WebPageTest.
-Whilst they both test for the same things, Lighthouse often suffers from inaccurate readings for to a wide variety of reasons.
+Whilst they both test for the same things, Lighthouse often suffers from inaccurate readings for a wide variety of reasons.
 This ranges from how many browser tabs / windows you have open while you're doing the test, to how well your internet speed is performing that day.
 WebPageTest bypasses all of these issues, as it tests externally.

 ### Lighthouse